 Hair trimming at home.

 I am no hair stylist by any means, but I save a lot of money by trimming my children’s hair.
 (I actually also do my own!).
 This is not for everyone and I can do it because I have two girls with long hair, so trimming is easy.
+I would never attempt to trim my husband’s hair!
 I certainly do not advocate trying it if you aren’t comfortable with the idea or are familiar with hair cutting!

 Shop (and sell!) at garage sales, consignment shops, Craigslist, etc.